up42/up42-py/docs/reference/workflow-reference.md

 ### get_compatible_blocks()

-The `get_compatible_blocks()` function returns all compatible blocks for the workflow.
+The `get_compatible_blocks()` function returns all compatible blocks for a workflow.
-If the the workflow is empty, it will return all available data blocks.
+If the workflow is empty, it will return all available data blocks.

 ```python
 get_compatible_blocks()